mlgid-project/pygid/README.md

-7. Saving of NXsas (h5) file with all converted data.
-Not necessary if you used save_result = True.
+7. Manual saving of NeXus (HDF5) file with converted data.
+Can be useful if one wants to change the result of conversion before saving.

 ```python
 analysis.save_nxs(path_to_save  = "result.h5",    # location with the name (.h5) to save, or the key_to_change of the raw image path otherwise it will be saved to the same directory